vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

    |`vfat`||
    |`xfs`||

-- Audit framework (`auditd`) must be enabled if you are using auditd as your primary event provider.
+- Audit framework (`auditd`) must be enabled if you're using auditd as your primary event provider.

   > [!NOTE]
   > System events captured by rules added to `/etc/audit/rules.d/` will add to `audit.log`(s) and might affect host auditing and upstream collection.
 Events added by Microsoft Defender for Endpoint on Linux will be tagged with `mdatp` key.